asavinov/prosto/README.md

 ## Importing Prosto

 `Prosto` is a toolkit and it is intended to be used from another (Python) application.
-Before its data processing function can be used, the module has to be imported:
+Before its data processing functions can be used, the module has to be imported:

 ```python
 import prosto as prst